carla-simulator/carla/Docs/ros_installation.md

 *  __Role names for the Ego vehicles.__ Role names to identify ego vehicles.
 These will be controllable from ROS and thus, relevant topics will be created.

 !!!
 Warning
-    In synchronous mode only the ros-bridge is allowed to tick.
-Other clients must passively wait.
+    In synchronous mode, all the clients have to tick, including the ros-bridge.

 ### Synchronous mode